 Web applications often provide account management features for end users to register on a website, which persists their user data information, allowing them to login in the future and enjoy a consistent experience.
 This article describes the following concepts for AEM as a Cloud Service:

 In order for the functionality described in this article to work, the User Data Synchronization feature must be enabled, which at this time requires a request to customer support indicating the appropriate program and environments.
-If not enabled, user information will be persisted for just a short period (1 to 24 hours) before disappearing.
+If not enabled, user information is persisted for just a short period (1 to 24 hours) before disappearing.

 When an end-user registers for an account on an AEM application, a user account is created on the AEM Publish service, as reflected on a user resource under